How Much am I Worth as an Artist of 50 years Experience?

-I am always hesitant as to how to answer, my first thoughts are -Are they questioning the price?
+I am always hesitant as to how to answer.
+My first thoughts are: Are they questioning the price?
 Are they trying to figure out how much money I am earning?
 What business is it of theirs?
-Are they trying to find out if it is hand made or mass produce?
+Are they trying to find out if it is hand-made or mass produced?
 Do they think it is too expensive?

-Regardless of the reasons, I do not like to discus the subject; sometimes I would joke by saying, three years of studies, 50 yeas of experience, and I am not sure how long in the workshop.
+Regardless of the reasons, I do not like to discuss the subject; sometimes I would joke by saying, three years of studies, 50 years of experience, and I am not sure how long in the workshop.

 What is Market Value?

-An artist should always see what other artists are charging for their comparable works of art, consideration should be given to reputation, experience and volume of sales, if sales are flourishing, a slight increase in prices is acceptable; but when there is a volume of finish work sitting in a storeroom, it is time for a revaluation, especially if you rely on your art for a living.
+An artist should always see what other artists are charging for their comparable works of art.
+Consideration should be given to reputation, experience, and volume of sales.
+If sales are flourishing, a slight increase in prices is acceptable; but when there is a volume of finished work sitting in a storeroom, it is time for a revaluation, especially if you rely on your art for a living.

-Examine what sells and what don’t, or experiment with new ideas, but whatever you do, do not undersell yourself, be sure to meet your bottom line as an acceptable hourly rate.
+Examine what sells and what doesn’t, or experiment with new ideas, but whatever you do, do not undersell yourself, be sure to meet your bottom line as an acceptable hourly rate.

 Cost of Materials and Overheads.

-As a fulltime artist, you must figure in to your cost-Labor,+ materials + wear & tear on tools and equipment + overhead cost; including rent + utilities.
+As a fulltime artist, you must figure in to your cost-labor + materials + wear and tear on tools and equipment + overhead cost which includes rent + utilities.

-If you plan to wholesale any of your work, the challenge becomes greater, be assured any one purchasing from you wholesale will add on at least a 6o to 100% markup, depending on volume and price range, i00 % is the norm.
+If you plan to wholesale any of your work, the challenges become greater.
+Be assured anyone purchasing from you wholesale will add on at least a 6o to 100% markup, depending on volume and price range, 100 % is the norm.
 If you plan to wholesale, your acceptable hourly rate should be at the wholesale prices.